Years ago, when I started exploring my psyche through expressive art, I was astounded to discover all the different parts of self that I had inside.

 We all have access to the healing resource of our Authentic Self.
 Our Authentic Self can witness the emotionality of our personality parts, and also lead, re-parent, and love them into wholeness.

 Understanding that we have many different selves inside can free us to accept ourselves completely.
-Our multiplicity, once harmonized, becomes cooperatively integrated into one highly functioning Self.
+Our multiplicity, once harmonized, becomes cooperatively integrated into one highly functioning Whole Self.
 All of our personality parts are a valuable part of our inner ecosystem, and they all want to play constructive roles.

 We fear we are crazy when repressed parts of ourselves become activated.
 When our forbidden needs, pain, and desires leak out, we can be shocked by our bad behaviour.
 It is common to hear people say after they do something extreme, "I just wasn't myself."

 Many of us live highly-controlled lives with only occasional emotional lapses.
-We develop managerial parts of self that keep us highly functioning, working, paying the bills and navigating family dynamics.
+We develop managerial (protective) parts of self that keep us highly functioning, working, paying the bills and navigating family dynamics.

 Yet, what is forcibly exiled still exists.
 Exiled parts of self always threaten to erupt in disruptive ways.
 Accumulating and storing pain we are afraid to feel, exiled aspects of our personality feel compelled to take actions that are "not like ourselves" to release emotional pressure.

-"Inner Family Systems" originator Richard Schwartz developed a therapeutic modality to explain how our psychology keeps unacceptable emotions hidden, and how we can become whole though self-acceptance.
+"Inner Family Systems" originator Richard Schwartz developed a therapeutic modality to explain how our psychology keeps unacceptable emotions hidden, and how we can become whole through self-acceptance.
 I explain how I apply his modality below.

 "We have many personalities that grew out of pain and broken bonding, but there is a difference between these and clinically diagnosed multiple personalities.